hustcer/nushell.github.io/.ebook-pub/commands/dfr_std.md

 # dfr std

-**version**: 0.85.0
+**version**: 0.90.2

 ## **usage**:

-Creates a std expression for an aggregation of std value from columns in a dataframe
+Creates a std expression for an aggregation of std value from columns in a dataframe.

 ## Signature